spacetelescope/jwst/docs/jwst/ramp_fitting/main.rst

-At the integration-level, the variance of the integration-level slope due to Poisson noise is written to the VAR_POISSON extension in the integration-specific product, and the variance of the integration-level slope due to read noise noise is written to the VAR_RNOISE extension.
+At the integration-level, the variance of the integration-level slope due to Poisson noise is written to the VAR_POISSON extension in the integration-specific product, and the variance of the integration-level slope due to read noise is written to the VAR_RNOISE extension.
 The combined variance of the slope is due to both the Poisson noise and the read noise, and its square root is written to the ERR extension.